Tips for managing chronic illnesses during COVID-19

 - Seeking out mental health support as needed

 Ongoing care is more important than ever.
-For members with access to Health Line Blue, nurses are here to answer your calls free of charge 24 hours a day, seven days a week.
+For members with access to Health Line Blue, nurses are here to answer your calls free of charge 24/7.
 Health Line Blue nurses can answer medical questions on almost any health issue.
 They’ll help you decide the best place to get care based on your symptoms.